justtJayesh/justtJayesh/README.md

 **`(Developer / UI Designer) 🎧`**

-I'm a Full Stack Web Developer passionate about creating aesthetically pleasing and creative products to enhance user experience.
-My tech stack includes ReactJS, Jamstack (Javascript, API + Markup), and UI design with Figma and Sketch.
-My interest in design drove me to become a Full Stack Web Developer, so I could bring my ideas to life.
+I am a Full Stack Web Developer with a passion for creating visually appealing and innovative products to improve user experience.
+My technical expertise includes ReactJS, Jamstack (Javascript, API + Markup), and UI design with Figma and Sketch.
+My enthusiasm for design inspired me to become a Full Stack Web Developer, enabling me to bring my ideas to fruition.

 <br>